 - To delete the current job or all active jobs at once, the operator must have Machine Administrator-level access privileges.
 In addition, the operator must have already logged in to SmartDeviceMonitor for Admin as a Machine Administrator. - As mentioned above, the operator can delete, pause, or resume a print job from DeskTopBinder.
 The printer driver uses a track ID to identify each individual print job.
 When the operator initiates the deletion, pause, or resumption of a print job, DeskTopBinder sends Netfile the request along with the track ID for the job in question.
-As long as the track ID is not stolen from the communication path between the PC and MFP/LP (which can be prevented by enabling SSL encryption), or from the PC itself, it is impossible to perform any operations on these print jobs.
-Even if the track ID were stolen somehow, the result would be limited to the deletion, pausing, or resumption of the print jobs in question.
-There would be no threat of access to the files themselves.
+As long as the track ID is not stolen from the communication path between the PC and MFP/LP (which can be protected against by enabling SSL encryption) or from the PC itself, it is impossible to perform any unauthorized operations on these print jobs.